-Connect Group NV is a limited liability company incorporated under Belgian law, with subsidiaries in Belgium (Connectsystems NV, Connectsystems International NV and Connect Systems Holding NV), the Netherlands (Connect Systems Nederland BV), Germany (Connectronics GmbH), Romania (Connectronics Romania SRL) and the Czech Republic (Connectronics sro).
+Connect Group NV is a limited liability company incorporated under Belgian law, with subsidiaries in Belgium (Connectsystems NV, Connectsystems International NV and Connect Systems Holding NV), the Netherlands (Connect Group Nederland BV), Germany (Connect Group GmbH), Romania (Connectronics Romania SRL) and the Czech Republic (Connectronics sro).
 The company is a subcontractor for the electronics industry (contract manufacturing business).

-The number of employees of contract manufacturing (continuing operations) at year end 2011 amounted to 1,692 compared to 1,705 in 2010.
+The number of employees of contract manufacturing (continuing operations) at year end 2012 amounted to 1,650 compared to 1,692 in 2011 and 1,705 in 2010.

-The registered office address of the Group is located at Industriestraat 4, 1910 Kampenhout, Belgium.
-The financial statements were authorized for issue by the Board of Directors subsequent to their meeting held on 26 March 2012 in Kampenhout.
+The registered office address of the group is located at Industriestraat 4, 1910 Kampenhout, Belgium.
+The financial statements were authorized for issue by the Board of Directors subsequent to their meeting held on 26 March 2013 in Kampenhout.